Page 2 : The NVIDIA GeForce GTX 1080 Ti Up Close, Thermal Output & Noise Level

 The Thermal Output

-The NVIDIA GeForce GTX 1080 Ti (best price in Amazon) uses the NVIDIA GP102 GPU, which is fabricated on the 16 nm FinFET process.
+The NVIDIA GeForce GTX 1080 Ti (Price Check) uses the NVIDIA GP102 GPU, which is fabricated on the 16 nm FinFET process.
 Thanks to the more efficient FinFET process, and the new NVIDIA Pascal architecture which is designed for power efficiency, the GeForce GTX 1080 Ti has a TDP (Thermal Design Power) of just 250 W.

-We recorded the peak exhaust temperature of the GeForce GTX 1080 Founders Edition, and compared it to the GeForce GTX 1070, GeForce GTX 1060 and Radeon RX 480 graphics cards, as well as the previous-generation GeForce GTX 980 Ti graphics card.
+We recorded the peak exhaust temperature of the GeForce GTX 1080 Founders Edition, and compared it to the Radeon RX Vega 64 (Price Check) and Vega 56 (Price Check) graphics cards, as well as the older GeForce GTX 1070, GeForce GTX 1060 and Radeon RX 580 graphics cards.

 Note that these are not the recorded temperatures, but how much hotter the exhaust air is above ambient temperature.

-Despite having a 250 W TDP like the GeForce GTX 980 Ti, the GeForce GTX 1080 Ti is a cooler-running card, producing 3.3°C cooler exhaust air than the previous-generation GeForce GTX 980 Ti graphics card.
-In fact, that is just 2.9°C hotter than the exhaust air from the GeForce GTX 1070.
+Despite having a 15% lower TDP than the AMD Radeon RX Vega 64 (Price Check), the GeForce GTX 1080 Ti is a cooler-running card, producing 2.8°C cooler exhaust air than the previous-generation GeForce GTX 980 Ti graphics card.
+In fact, its peak exhaust temperature was just 2.6°C hotter than the exhaust air from the Vega 56 (Price Check) graphics card.

 The Noise Level

-In the video above, the GeForce GTX 1080 Ti Founder’s Edition (best price in Amazon) was recorded while it was running the 3D Mark Time Spy benchmark.
-As you can hear, the fan spools up quite a bit at times, but it is still much quieter than the GeForce GTX 980 Ti.
+In the video above, the GeForce GTX 1080 Ti Founders Edition (Price Check) was recorded while it was running the 3D Mark Time Spy benchmark.
+As you can hear, the fan spools up quite a bit at times, but it is still quieter than the Vega 64 (Price Check).

 Next Page > Benchmarking Notes, The 3DMark Benchmark Results